shoelace-style/shoelace/docs/home.md

 ---

-Shoelace harnesses the power of [web components](#web-components) to bring you a modern, versatile, open source component library.

 Here's why you'll love it:

-- Works with any framework 🧩
+- 🧩 Works with any framework
-- Can be loaded via CDN ⚡️
+- ⚡️ Can be loaded via CDN
-- Fully customizable with CSS — no build required 🎨
+- 🎨 Fully customizable with pure CSS — no build required!
-- Hand-crafted with developer experience in mind 📐

 Shoelace is designed and developed in New Hampshire by [@claviska](https://twitter.com/claviska).
 You can use it under the terms of the MIT License.